Wage and Hour Laws in New York | Current New York Labor Laws

 Nursing Mother Breaks

-New York labor laws require employers to provide reasonable unpaid breaks each day to employees who are nursing mothers to express breast milk for up to three (3) years.
+New York labor laws require employers to provide reasonable unpaid break time each day to employees who are nursing mothers to express breast milk for up to three (3) years.
 Additionally, employers may permit employees who are nursing mothers to use available paid meals or break time to express breast milk.

 Employers must provide employees who are nursing mothers with private rooms or other locations in close proximity to their work areas where they may express milk in privacy.
 Employers may not discriminate against employees who are nursing mothers who choose to breast milk in the workplace.